ropensci/citecorp/cran-comments.md

 This is a new release.
 I have read and agree to the the CRAN policies at https://cran.r-project.org/web/packages/policies.html

+This is a re-submission of this package with changes to examples: some examples are now run on check if the external web service is operating normally; not all examples are run as some take too long.

 Thanks!
 Scott Chamberlain